chainguard-dev/melange/docs/md/melange_convert_gem.md

 ### Options

 ```
+      --additional-keyrings stringArray       additional repositories to be added to convert environment config
+      --additional-repositories stringArray   additional repositories to be added to convert environment config
       --base-uri-format string                URI to use for querying gems for provided package name (default "https://rubygems.org/api/v1/gems/%s.json")
   -h, --help                                  help for gem
+      --out-dir string                        directory where convert config will be output (default "./generated")
       --ruby-version string                   version of ruby to use throughout generated manifests (default "3.2")
 ```

 ### SEE ALSO